SmartDeve/SmartDeve/README.md

 ## 🚀 About Me

-I'm a **Chemical Engineering undergraduate at BIT Mesra** working at the intersection of **robotics, embedded systems, IoT, intelligent hardware, and physical AI**.
+I'm an **undergraduate at BIT Mesra** working at the intersection of **robotics, embedded systems, IoT, intelligent hardware, and physical AI**.

 I've worked on **robotic automation and Industry 4.0 systems at IIT Bombay**, developed **ESP32-based embedded firmware and hardware**, and worked on **wearable haptic systems for AR/VR**.